Douglas

 Breeds: Pit Bull Terrier, Crossbreed

-And he is too energetic for young children but dog-savvy older children who will help with training would be fine.
+Dougie is a bit too energetic for young kiddos, but dog-savvy older children who will help with training would be just fine.

 Don’t miss this special boy, he will give you his heart!